IlyaLisov/postgres-neo4j-migration-tool/README.md

 Note that at first we exclude columns and only after rename them.
 So if you will rename excluded columns, it was excluded and no columns with this name will be renamed.

+We handle Postgres types in generated JSON the following way:

+- `integer`, `bigserial`, `biginteger` are considered numeric values
+- `bool`, `boolean` are considered boolean values
+- `timestamp`, `timestamp without time zone` as timestamp
+- other types - strings.

 We recommend to fill up all tags to be sure that correct data will be saved to Neo4j.